michaeljclark/vf128/README.md

   the fraction and add the explicit leading one.
 - To decode, the leading zeros are counted to find shift to left-justify the fraction, and drop the explicit leading one.

+### subnormals

+IEEE 754 subnormals need to be normalized during encoding by subtracting the leading zero count less one from the exponent to keep the exponent relative to the explicit leading one.
+To decode, one simply detects values which have an exponent less than the minimum exponent of the type that is being decoded into, and shift the fraction accordingly.

 ### integers